-During FY 2012, Ginnie Mae served as a direct participant in the CFPB's consultative process for rules under the Dodd-Frank Act, Regulation X, and Regulation Ζ, among other regulations and statutes.
-In this capacity, Ginnie Mae consulted with the insuring and guaranteeing agencies of FHA and VA to assure that consumer protection efforts, such as adjustable-rate mortgage notices and servicemembers' permanent change of station provisions, the Government and industry to proactively work with other Government agencies in response to initiatives that are consistent with the requirements of FHA, VA, and RHS and the Ginnie Mae program.
+During FY 2012, Ginnie Mae served as a direct participant in the CFPB's consultative process for rules under the Dodd-Frank Act, Regulation X, and Regulation Z, among other regulations and statutes.
+In this capacity, Ginnie Mae consulted with the insuring and guaranteeing agencies of FHA and VA to assure that consumer protection efforts, such as adjustable-rate mortgage notices and service members permanent change of station provisions, are consistent with the requirements of FHA, VA, and RHS and the Ginnie Mae program.
 Further, Ginnie Mae reviewed proposed rulemaking for potential conflict with the Ginnie Mae guarantee.